-You need immediate treatment with quick-relief medication.
-Notify your doctor or go to the emergency room if peak flow numbers don't return and stay in the yellow or green zone.
+Your child needs immediate treatment with quick-relief medication.
+Notify your child's doctor or go to the emergency room if peak flow numbers don't return and stay in the yellow or green zone.

-Your doctor can help determine what your "personal best" is and what steps you should take when the peak flow numbers are in the green, yellow or red zones.
+Your doctor can help determine what your child's "personal best" is and what steps you should take when the peak flow numbers are in the green, yellow or red zones.